 - Spoken words or

-- Actions and conduct by each person may be enough to fulfill the requirement of holding out.
+- Each person's actions and conduct may be enough to fulfill the requirement of holding out.

 In other words, there can be no secret common-law marriage.